kkkbird/concurrent/readme.md

 ### OverflowBehaivour

-* OverFlowNolimit: always do jobs, `FetchBufferLen` will be ignored in this case
+* `OverFlowNolimit`: always do jobs, `FetchBufferLen` will be ignored in this case
-* OverFlowDrop : new job will be dropped if jobs in queue exceed `FetchBufferLen`
+* `OverFlowDrop` : new job will be dropped if jobs in queue exceed `FetchBufferLen`
-* OverFlowReplace : new job will replace first job in waiting job queue if jobs in queue exceed `FetchBufferLen`
+* `OverFlowReplace` : new job will replace first job in waiting job queue if jobs in queue exceed `FetchBufferLen`

+default is `OverFlowNolimit`

 ### HandleResult

-Check if job is done, dropped or Replaced, see [example](/example/main.go) for detail
+Check if job is done, dropped or Replaced, see [example](/example/main.go) for detail.

+default is `false`